TYPO3-Documentation/t3docs-wiki-migration/output_pages/Oracle.rst

 necessary.
 Otherwise TYPO3 **won't work**.

 Hint: With 10g XE you can use the Oracle Application Express web application.
-The default URL is http://localhost:8080/apex [outdated link] (assuming you work on the same machine as the server)..
+The default URL is http://localhost:8080/apex [not available anymore] (assuming you work on the same machine as the server)..

 Add column triggers for 'pages' and 'tt_content'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^